 The Crowd claims

-Stop Monsanto and other multinationals from growing genetically modified (GMO) corn that will force all farmers to grow GMO corn, will harm biodiversity, and ultimately puts Mexican cultural heritage and way of life at risk.
+Stop Monsanto and other multinationals from growing genetically modified (GM) corn that will force all farmers to grow GM corn, will harm biodiversity, and ultimately puts Mexican cultural heritage and way of life at risk.

 Next legal action of the crowd

 After 36 months of litigation, the plaintiffs who The Crowd Versus support have been certified and the evidentiary period has begun.
 In this period each party files their evidence.
-Discovery motions should be completed late 2016 or in 2017.
-To help to cover the costs for preparation of their evidence, the crowd needs US $19,000 (17.500 euro) by the end of October 2016.
+Discovery motions should be completed some time this year.
+To help to cover the costs for preparation of their evidence, The Crowd is aiming for a target of monthly US $3,000 (2.500 euro) in donations.

 After serving the defendants, on March 7th, 2016, a federal court of appeals ruled the injunction should remain firm until a final decision on the merits of the case.
 This will remain in effect unless a federal circuit court or the Supreme Court rules otherwise.
 The injunction halts commercial and pre-commercial GM corn crops countrywide.

-Although this decision also ruled that GMO corn crops for experimental and scientific research purposes may be authorized, the Mexican Agriculture and Environment agencies have stated to the federal court that no experimental or scientific research GMO corn crop permits will be granted until a final and firm ruling on this issue by the Mexican courts.
+Although this decision also ruled that GM corn crops for experimental and scientific research purposes may be authorized, the Mexican Agriculture and Environment agencies have stated to the federal court that no experimental or scientific research GM corn crop permits will be granted until a final and firm ruling on this issue by the Mexican courts.

 * Monsanto, Syngenta, SAGARPA, SEMARNAT, PHI (Pioneer-DuPont) and Dow.